ralismark/ralismark.github.io/site/posts/extending-kramdown.md

 ---
 layout: post
 title: Extending Kramdown
+excerpt: Changing Kramdown at the ruby level
+date: 2021-02-06
 tags: static-site-gen
-excerpt: Changing Kramdown at the ruby level
 ---

-Back in my [Inline Sidenotes]({% link _posts/2020-11-20-inline-notes.md %}) post I discovered an interesting alternative to footnotes, but unfortunately couldn't make Kramdown emit them instead of the regular footnotes.
+Back in my [Inline Sidenotes](inline-notes) post I discovered an interesting alternative to footnotes, but unfortunately couldn't make Kramdown emit them instead of the regular footnotes.
 Recently, I stumbled across [Making Markdown more HTML5 with Kramdown](https://kalifi.org/2015/04/html5-markdown-kramdown.html), which listed out the steps for changing how markdown gets rendered.
 However, it lacked some detail and was a bit outdated, and this process is pretty obscure, so here's another explanation.

 <!--more-->

 > All of this assumes that you have a Jekyll setup that allows custom plugins and code execution.
-Github Pages' Jekyll support does not!
-If you're using github pages, see my [Site Infrastructure] post for *one* way of getting around this.
+> Github Pages' Jekyll support does not!
+> If you're using github pages, see my [Site Infrastructure] post for *one* way of getting around this.

-[Site Infrastructure]: {% link _posts/2021-01-08-blog-infra.md %}
+[Site Infrastructure]: blog-infra

 As an example, we'll change Kramdown to make headings into links.
 This'll allow readers to easily link to specific sections of articles -- try clicking the link of any header on my articles!
 Of course, there are other ways of doing this -- see this [stackoverflow question](https://stackoverflow.com/q/40469259) -- but directly extending Kramdown is the cleanest.

 Fortunately, we can change Kramdown's behaviour pretty easily by subclassing [`Kramdown::Converter::Html`](https://kramdown.gettalong.org/rdoc/Kramdown/Converter/Html.html) which converts Kramdown's internal document representation to HTML.
 The `convert_*` method of this class produce the HTML for different Markdown parts.
 For our change, we'll want to change `#convert_header` -- other changes will require editing other methods.

 Put this in `_plugins/kramdown.rb`: